Does Pre-trained Language Model Actually Infer Unseen Links in Knowledge Graph Completion?: Experiments

-The results for each model and dataset on WN18RR and FB15k-237 are shown in Figures~\ref{fig:WN18RR-hits10},~\ref{fig:FB15k-237-hits10}, and the results from SimKGC on Wikidata5m are shown in Figure~\ref{fig:wikidata5m-hits10}.
+The results for each model and dataset on WN18RR and FB15k-237 are shown in Figures~\ref{fig:WN18RR-hits10} and \ref{fig:FB15k-237-hits10}, and the results from SimKGC on Wikidata5m are shown in Figure~\ref{fig:wikidata5m-hits10}.
+In the ``Base'' setting, all models with the pre-trained weights were better than those without them.
 When the models are trained without pre-training weights, they have to infer unseen links based only on information within the training data of the KGC dataset.

-In the base datasets, all models with the pre-trained weights are better than those without them.
-However, the models without the pre-trained weights achieved better, or at least comparable, results especially when changes are made to the descriptions and entities.
-We hypothesize that the different results with and without pre-trained weights come from the extra knowledge in PLMs that are outside of the KGC dataset.
+Comparing ``Base'', ``Virtual'', and ``Anonymized'' settings, we can see performance degradations by restricted access to knowledge for entity names obtained in pre-training.
+However, the models without the pre-trained weights achieved better or at least comparable results, especially when changes were made to both entities and their descriptions, as you can see in the ``Inconsistent'' and ``Fully Anonym.'' settings.
+From the result, we hypothesize that the performance gain by pre-trained weights in ``Virtual'' and ``Anonymized'' settings comes from the pre-trained ability to read textual information.

-Regarding the results in Figure~\ref{fig:wikidata5m-hits10}, we applied the interquartile range (IQR), an outlier detection method~\cite{IQR-outlier}, to analyze the difference between models with and without pre-trained weights in order to identify significant differences in behavior across various datasets.
-In this experiment, outliers were detrected for the base dataset and the datasets where only the relations were changed.
-Thus, PLM knowledge significantly contributes to the model's inference capability, especially for these three datasets.
+Figure~\ref{fig:wikidata5m-hits10} shows the importance of pre-trained knowledge for entity names in Wikidata5m.
+For the further analysis, we applied the interquartile range (IQR), an outlier detection method~\cite{IQR-outlier}, and the result show the significant performance gap between models with and without pre-trained weights only when entity names and their descriptions were unchanged.
+This finding indicates that PLM knowledge significantly contributes to the model's inference, especially in Wikidata5m.